-The Husson University School of Nursing /Eastern Maine Medical Center Bachelors of Science in Nursing (B.S.N.) program brings together two institutions that share a commitment to excellence in teaching and to the relevance of practical experience.
+The Husson University School of Nursing /Northern Light Eastern Maine Medical Center Bachelors of Science in Nursing (B.S.N.) program brings together two institutions that share a commitment to excellence in teaching through best practice based experiential learning.
 Graduates of the program are prepared to enter a wide variety of practice settings as beginning professional nurses.
 Potential settings for practice include acute care such as urgent care and hospitals, as well as community health and public health organizations, primary care clinics, psychiatric settings, and long term care settings including skilled nursing facilities, assisted living, and long term care settings.
-B.S.N. graduates are prepared to pursue specialized nursing study at the master’s degree level, continue in leadership roles, or obtain further certification or specialization.
+B.S.N. graduates are prepared to pursue specialized nursing study at the master’s degree level to expand nursing knowledge in advanced practice, leadership or educational roles, or to obtain further certification/specialization.

-State-of-the art simulation centers located on the University campus and a short drive from campus allow students to have extensive practice in developing and refining critical-thinking and psychomotor skills.
+State-of-the art simulation centers allow students to have extensive practice in developing and refining critical-thinking and psychomotor skills.
 High-fidelity and hybrid simulation opportunities provide valuable active learning in a safe practice environment for all students throughout the program.
 The goal of all learning experiences is to prepare professional nurses who, upon graduation, are theoretically knowledgeable, clinically competent, and compassionate care providers.

 Throughout the program, emphasis is placed on building upon the student’s past learning experience.
 In keeping with overall University policies, college transfer credits, advanced placement credits, and early college admissions (ECAP) courses may be accepted.
 Part-time alternatives for working students who wish to pursue a baccalaureate degree may be available.